 - Any proof or other information you feel may impact the outcome

-You’ll then want to make out a list of what you hope to accomplish and the areas that are most important to you.
+You’ll then want to make out a list of what you hope to accomplish.
+In addition, prioritize the areas that are most important to you.
 Walk your attorney through them and ask detailed questions.
-The initial interview is an important way for you gain valuable information, as well as to help you determine whether or not you’ll form a good working relationship with the attorney in question.
+The initial interview is an important way for you to gain valuable information, as well as to help you determine whether or not you’ll form a good working relationship with the attorney in question.

-If you still need to find out more family law information, call (770) 475-2521 for a free consultation with our team at Reeder Law Firm.
+If you still need to find out more family law information, call (770) 475-2521 for a free consultation.
+Our team at the Alpharetta office of Reeder Law Firm can help.